-The best EE mobile phone deals
+The best EE mobile phone deals - April 2017

 TOTAL COST OF OWNERSHIP: £983.76

-EE's outstanding deal for the 32GB iPhone 7 Plus delivers a reasonable 10GB of data, for a monthly cost of £45.99, with no upfront cost.
+The EE key offering for the 32GB iPhone 6s gives you a more-than-useful 5GB of data, for a monthly cost of £25.99, with a £75.00 upfront fee.

 - Unlimited minutes